Macaronic language: Theatre

+In popular culture

 Film

-'Macaronisms' are frequently used in films, especially comedies.
+"Macaronisms" are frequently used in films, especially comedies.
 In Charlie Chaplin's anti-war comedy The Great Dictator, the title character speaks English mixed with a parody of German (e.g. "Cheese-und-cracken").
 This was also used by Benzino Napaloni, the parody character of Benito Mussolini, using Italian foods (such as salami and ravioli) as insults.

-Other movies featuring macaronic language are the Italian historical comedies L'armata Brancaleone and Brancaleone alle crociate (d.
+Other movies featuring macaronic language are the Italian historical comedies L'armata Brancaleone and Brancaleone at the Crusades (d.
 Mario Monicelli), which mix modern and medieval Italian as well as Latin (sometimes in rhyme, and sometimes with regional connotations, such as the Italo-Normans using words from modern Sicilian).

+Television

+On Saturday Night Live, the character, Opera Man, played by Adam Sandler, would often sing snippets using Macaronic language.

 Song

 A macaronic song is one that combines multiple languages.
 Macaronic songs have been particularly common in Ireland (Irish–English) and also occur for other languages, such as Yiddish–Ukrainian.

-Macaronic language appearing in popular songs include Rammstein's "Amerika" (German and English), the Beatles’ "Michelle", the Talking Heads "Psycho Killer" and The Weeknd's "Montreal" (French and English), The Clash's "Spanish Bombs", José Feliciano's "Feliz Navidad" (Spanish and English), Bandolero's "Paris Latino", Magazine 60's "Pancho Villa", "Don Quichotte", "Costa del Sol", etc., JJ Lin's track entitled trilingually as "只對你說 Sarang Heyo 사랑해요" 只對你說 (Mandarin, English, and Korean).
+Macaronic language appearing in popular songs include Rammstein's "Amerika" (German and English), the Beatles' "Michelle", Talking Heads' "Psycho Killer" and The Weeknd's "Montreal" (French and English), The Clash's "Spanish Bombs", José Feliciano's "Feliz Navidad" (Spanish and English), Bandolero's "Paris Latino", Magazine 60's "Don Quichotte (No Están Aquí)", and JJ Lin's "只對你說 (Sarang Heyo)" (Mandarin, English, and Korean).